Beyond the Guidebook: North Carolina Zoo in Asheboro

 Go Beyond the Guidebook

 If a visit to the zoo has you in the mood to continue enjoying the outdoors, consider adding a trip to the Conservators Center to your visit.
-About 90 minutes from the North Carolina Zoo, this animal conservatory in Burlington grants guests an incredible, intimate experience with the 20+ species.
+About 90 minutes from the North Carolina Zoo, this animal conservatory in Burlington grants guests an incredible, intimate experience with the 20-plus species.
 Public tours are available with a reservation and feature a walking expedition with a highly trained guide.
 Feed the tigers and hear a lion roar and the wolves howl on this incredible journey.

 If birds of prey are more your speed, check out the Carolina Raptor Center in Huntersville.
 Its raptor trail is a 1,500-acre nature preserve that’s home to eagles, hawks, vultures, falcons and owls.